-The iCER drainage system includes a water treatment system, a pH-neutralisation and dosing system, as well as water holding tanks.
-The dosing system includes the NaOH tank, the pump unit, as well as the monitoring and control unit.
-The water treatment system, including the pump unit and the water treatment unit, must be designed in such a way that a maximum solids content of 150 mg/l is maintained in the EGC circulation water.
+The iCER drainage system includes a water treatment system, a pH-neutralisation system and a dosing system, as well as water holding tanks.
+The dosing system includes a NaOH tank, a pump unit, as well as a monitoring and control unit.
+The water treatment system, including the pump unit and the water treatment unit, must be designed in such a way that maximum solids content of 150 mg/l is maintained in the EGC circulation water.